neet

 Classification of Elements and Periodicity in Properties

-Modern periodic law and long form of periodic table, periodic trends in properties of elements atomic radii, ionic radii, ionization enthalpy, electron gain enthalpy, electronegativity, valence.
+Modern periodic law and present form of the periodic table, s, p, d and f block elements, periodic trends in properties of elements atomic and ionic radii, ionization enthalpy, electron gain enthalpy, valency, oxidation states and chemical reactivity.

 UNIT IV:

-Kossel - Lewis approach to chemical bond formation, the concept of ionic and covalent bonds, Elementary idea of metallic bonding, Fajan's rule.
+Kossel - Lewis approach to chemical bond formation, the concept of ionic and covalent bonds.

 UNIT V: